Nudibranch: Taxonomy

 The exact systematics of nudibranchs are a topic of recent revision.
 Traditionally, nudibranchs have been treated as the order Nudibranchia, located in the gastropod mollusc subclass Opisthobranchia (the marine slugs: which consisted of nudibranchs, sidegill slugs, bubble snails, algae sap-sucking sea slugs, and sea hares).
 Since 2005, pleurobranchs (which had previously been grouped among sidegill slugs) have been placed alongside nudibranchs in the clade Nudipleura (recognising them as more closely related to each other than to other opisthobranchs).
 Since 2010, Opisthobranchia has been recognised as not a valid clade (it is paraphyletic) and instead Nudipleura has been placed as the first offshoot of Euthyneura (which is the dominant clade of gastropods).

+In 2024, a brand new family of deep-sea pelagic nudibranch, Bathydeviidae, was described as containing a single genus, Bathydevius.
+This family does not appear to be closely related to any other extant nudibranch and is the only known bathypelagic nudibranch taxon.

 Traditional hierarchy

-This classification was based on the work of Johannes Thiele (1931), who built on the concepts of Henri Milne-Edwards (1848).
+This classification was based on the work of Johannes Thiele (1931), built on the concepts of Henri Milne-Edwards (1848).